Case Study: State Nursery and State Seed Bank

 Less than two years later, the state seed bank was again threatened when state and federal officials – in a quest to save money – announced the merger of the state and federal (USDA-run) seed bank.
 Foresters again decried this move, saying it would significantly affect the quality of the state operation.
 I wrote about this proposed merger for both the Sacramento Bee and the San Francisco Chronicle.
 After that, the merger idea was scrapped and both seed banks remain independent.

-In 2010, however, the state finally shut down the state nursery to save funds, a move that had no support among professional foresters, but with Cal Fire (which ran the operation) said it had no choice but to do.
+In 2010, however, the state finally shut down the state nursery to save funds, a move that had no support among professional foresters.
+But Cal Fire said it had no choice but to do.